 Participating in Routines and Transitions

-- When the class is meeting online, a student is responsible for finding a quiet spot in the home, collecting appropriate materials and setting up a workspace for themselves, turning on their computer/device, and logging into the virtual classroom on time with increasing levels of independence, with prompts as necessary (imagine them sitting at the kitchen table, what skills could they be learning that are lifelong and essential to be online, with their class, more independently?).
+- When the class is meeting online, being responsible for finding a quiet spot in the home, collecting appropriate materials and setting up a workspace for themselves, turning on their computer/device, and logging into the virtual classroom on time with increasing levels of independence, with prompts as necessary.
+Imagine them sitting at the kitchen table; what skills could they be learning that are lifelong and essential to be online, with their class, more independently?

-- Begin, engage in, and sustain work (especially non-preferred activities) for increased amounts of time, and work toward needing varied or fewer prompts.
+- Beginning, engaging in, and sustaining work (especially non-preferred activities) for increased amounts of time, and working toward needing varied or fewer prompts.

 Engaging in Grade Level Academics and Other Essential Skills